Substance Abuse Treatment in Houston, Texas

-The Substance Abuse and Mental Health Services Administration (SAMHSA) states in 2020, 40.3 million people ages 12 and older had a substance abuse disorder.
+The Substance Abuse and Mental Health Services Administration (SAMHSA) states in 2020, that 40.3 million people ages 12 and older had a substance abuse disorder.
 Substance abuse can lead to significant health, relationship, and financial issues.
-Seeking substance abuse treatment in Texas can help break the cycle of drug and alcohol addiction.
+Seeking drug and alcohol treatment at a rehab facility can help break the cycle of drug and alcohol addiction.

 Like with any illness, it is crucial to get the proper treatment for substance abuse.
-The best treatment centers create individual treatment plans for each person entering treatment.
-With the combination of our therapists and various treatment options and your desire for sobriety, LUNA Recovery Services can help you achieve lifelong recovery.
+The best treatment centers create individual treatment plans for each person and offer a continuum of care during and after treatment.

-Dependency, substance abuse, and addiction are closely related.
+Dependency, substance use disorders, abuse, and addiction are closely related.
 However, there are key differences between them.
-Knowing the differences is important when seeking treatment programs.
+Knowing the differences is important when trying to find the right treatment program.

-The National Institute on Drug Abuse states addiction differs from substance abuse in that addiction is a chronic disease that is difficult to control.
-Abusing substances such as drugs and alcohol can cause chemical changes in the brain, which lead to addiction.
+The National Institute on Drug Abuse states addiction differs from dependency in that addiction is a chronic disease that is difficult to control.
+Abusing substances such as drugs and alcohol can cause chemical changes in the brain, resulting in harmful long-term effects.

-When substance abuse turns into addiction, the individual can no longer quit or change their behaviors without help.
+When dependency turns into addiction, the individual can no longer quit or change their behaviors without professional help.
 The changes in the brain made by drug and alcohol addiction can leave a person feeling helpless and having no control over their addictive behaviors.

 Signs and Symptoms of Substance Use Disorder

-The American Addiction Centers state that signs of substance use disorder include frequent intoxication, being hungover, and paraphernalia.
+Signs of substance abuse include frequent intoxication, being hungover, and paraphernalia.
 Signs can also include behavioral changes and other signs such as:

 - Developing a tolerance to the substance